train-detectionChina

 2019

 Tram Huangpu Line 1 (HP1) line is located in urban areas with high traffic density and passenger volume as well as many level crossings.
 The adverse weather conditions can cause flooding of the track bed and add to the challenges for reliable system availability and operations.
-To provide safe and efficient wheel detection on this line, the Frauscher Advanced Counter FAdC® was installed with a customised protocol based on the Chinese Standard by Chinese Ministry of Railways.
+To provide safe and efficient wheel detection on this line, the Frauscher Advanced Counter FAdC® was installed and customised according to the Chinese Ministry of Railways Railway Safety Communication Protocol RSSP-1.

 Tram Huangpu Line 1 (HP1) is the first tram line in Huangpu District of Guangzhou, which stretches 14,4 kilometers from Xiangxue Station to Xinfeng Station with a total of 20 stations and can support trams running at a maximum speed of 70 km/h.